thatdevopsengineer/CricInsight/README.md

 3. Run the command `npm start` or `nodemon server.js` to start live server on database

-Congratulation 🎉 you have setup the environment successfully
+Congratulation 🎉 you have setup the environment successfully.